microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-02.md

 <!-- markdownlint-disable MD002 MD041 -->
 Before using Microsoft Graph Data Connect for the first time, you need to configure your Microsoft 365 tenant.
 This involves turning on the service and configuring a security group with permissions to approve data extraction requests.

-## Grant Azure AD users the Global administrator role
+## Grant Azure AD users the global administrator role

 In this step, you will ensure that two users in your Microsoft 365 tenant have the **Global administrator** role enabled.